BY ERIKA ROSE

 She hadn’t planned on telling anyone about her secret weapon until co-workers became curious about a change they couldn’t quite put their finger on.
 So she fessed up that the credit wasn’t entirely hers.

-She had gone to Dr. Gus Galante, a plastic surgeon with offices in Schererville and Valparaiso, early this year for her first injection of BOTOX® Cosmetic to reduce the appearance of her crow’s feet and creases on her forehead and between her eyes.
+She had gone to Dr. Gus Galante, a plastic surgeon in Schererville, early this year for her first injection of BOTOX® Cosmetic to reduce the appearance of her crow’s feet and creases on her forehead and between her eyes.

 Thrilled with the results, she soon followed up with two kinds of dermal fillers, Restylane to give her lips more volume, and Radiesse to fill in her nasolabial folds, the lines that go from her nose to the edges of her mouth.